Support a Student’s Education Through the Investing for the Future Scholarship Fund

 In the 1980’s, the maximum Pell Grant covered over half of the cost of tuition, fees, room and board at a four-year public college.
-Today, the $6,345 maximum Pell Grant covers just 28 percent of the cost of college.1
+Today, the $6,495 maximum Pell Grant does not keep pace with the rising cost of higher education.

 If you are interested in starting a named scholarship fund to help specific types of students or have questions about scholarships contact Ellen Vietor, Scholarship Manager at email@example.com.